Perfect World (company)

 Perfect World Co., Ltd. (完美世界股份有限公司) is a Chinese mass media company based in Beijing.
 It was founded in 2004 by Chi Yufeng.
 The company consists of two business segments: Perfect World Games, a video game publisher, and Perfect World Pictures, a film production company.

-Perfect World is the exclusive distributor of Valve's games Dota 2 and Counter-Strike: Global Offensive in China.
+Perfect World is the exclusive distributor of Valve's games Dota 2 and Counter-Strike 2 in China.

 History

 Perfect World was founded in 2004 by Chi Yufeng.
 A 1994 graduate of Tsinghua University, Chi had founded Beijing Hongen Education and Technology in 1996, which sold educational software to teach Chinese consumers how to use personal computers and learn English.
 He established Perfect World, then also known as Perfect World Games, as a developer and publisher of online multiplayer video games.
 The company became listed on the Nasdaq stock exchange in 2007.
 In 2008, Chi founded the film production company Perfect World Pictures.
 After Perfect World Games was delisted from Nasdaq in 2015, it was merged with Perfect World Pictures, which was traded on the Shenzhen Stock Exchange, in 2016.
 The combined company was renamed Perfect World.
 Perfect World Investment & Holding Group (完美世界控股集团有限公司), a holding company founded by Chi on 14 August 2013, owns a controlling interest in Perfect World.

 Perfect World bought the developer Cryptic Studios from Atari, SA in May 2011 for €35 million.
 The transaction was completed by August that year.

 Perfect World Entertainment was Perfect World's North American video game subsidiary.
 It was established in June 2008.

-Perfect World sold Perfect World Entertainment and Cryptic Studios to Embracer Group.
-Both Studios are under Gearbox as of 2021.
+In December 2021, Perfect World sold Perfect World Entertainment and Cryptic Studios to Embracer Group.
+In June 2024, Perfect World reportedly laid off over 1,000 employees.

 Subsidiaries

 Perfect World Europe

 Perfect World Europe B.V. is Perfect World's European video game subsidiary.
 It was established in early 2010 in Amsterdam.
 Gabriel Hacker was appointed as Perfect World Europe's general manager in May 2012.
 In early 2020, a large portion of the company's staff was laid off, leaving only the finance, customer support, and localisation departments.
+The subsidiary formerly owned Perfect World Entertainment, the publishing arm of the company which was sold to Embracer Group in 2021.

+Hotta Studio

+Developer of Tower of Fantasy and Neverness to Everness.